 I worked in a few Greek restaurants when I was younger, so I have had a lot of exposure to really great Greek food!
 But sadly, I never learned how to make any of the recipes, since I was serving and not cooking them.
-Luckily my husband worked as a cook in Greek restaurants, so he was able to recreate these Greek Style Potatoes, just as I remember them.
+Luckily my husband worked as a cook in Greek restaurants, so he was able to recreate these Greek Style Roasted Potatoes, just as I remember them!

 Jump to: